Supervisor Configuration File

 synchro_options

-The conditions applied by Supvisors to exit the INITIALIZATION state.
+The conditions applied by Supvisors to exit the SYNCHRONIZATION state.

 Multiple values in [LIST ; TIMEOUT ; CORE ; USER], separated by commas.

-If STRICT is selected, Supvisors exits the INITIALIZATION state when all the Supvisors instances declared in the supvisors_list option are in the RUNNING state.
+If STRICT is selected, Supvisors exits the SYNCHRONIZATION state when all the Supvisors instances declared in the supvisors_list option are in the RUNNING state.

-If LIST is selected, Supvisors exits the INITIALIZATION state when all known Supvisors instances (including those declared in the supvisors_list option AND those discovered) are in the RUNNING state.
-If TIMEOUT is selected, Supvisors exits the INITIALIZATION state after the duration defined in the synchro_timeout option.
+If LIST is selected, Supvisors exits the SYNCHRONIZATION state when all known Supvisors instances (including those declared in the supvisors_list option AND those discovered) are in the RUNNING state.
+If TIMEOUT is selected, Supvisors exits the SYNCHRONIZATION state after the duration defined in the synchro_timeout option.

-If CORE is selected, Supvisors exits the INITIALIZATION state when all the Supvisors instances identified in the core_identifiers option are in a RUNNING state.
+If CORE is selected, Supvisors exits the SYNCHRONIZATION state when all the Supvisors instances identified in the core_identifiers option are in the RUNNING state.

 The use of this option is more detailed in Synchronizing Supvisors instances.